Classical representation of local Clifford operators: Local Clifford operators acting on 2-GPM sets

+In this section, we consider the local Clifford operators acting on a $2$-GPM set $\{X^a, Z^b\}$, where $a$ and $b$ are positive factors of $d$ with $a, b\neq d$.
+The identity matrix is always mapped to itself under any local Clifford operator.
+Henceforth, unless otherwise stated, all GPM sets we consider exclude the identity matrix.

-According to the definition, the essential power of a GPM and the commutation coefficient of two GPMs are invariant through UC-transformations.
-It is turn out that these two properties are essential features of UC-equivalence of 2-GPM sets.
+It is known that the essential power of a GPM and the commutation coefficient between two GPMs are invariant under UC-transformations.
+Furthermore, it turns out that these two properties are essential features of local Clifford operators acting on $2$-GPM sets.